 Kirk: Bones, are you afraid of the future?

 McCoy: I believe that was the general idea that I was trying to convey.

 - During the battle with Chang, as the general's hammy snippets of Shakespeare are broadcast throughout the Enterprise.McCoy: I'd give real money if he'd shut up.

 - When meeting Valeris and hearing of her academy accomplishments.

-- Deus ex Machina: The Enterprise is getting owned by the cloaked Bird of Prey, and then suddenly the crew realizes the ship just happens to have some never-before-mentioned equipment to catalog gaseous anomalies that can be used to totally obliterate the enemy ship.
-What makes this particularly bad is that SULU is the one performing this task at the beginning of the film.
-The true explanation is a combination of executive and cast meddling (see the reference to Shatner insisting that the Enterprise save itself, above).
-This is also explained in the novelization as being Starfleet's current ongoing giant research project of the past few years, so most ships were carrying equipment for gaseous anomalies, not just the Excelsior.
+- Deus ex Machina: The Enterprise is getting owned by the cloaked Bird-of-Prey, and then suddenly the crew realizes the ship just happens to have some never-before-mentioned equipment to catalog gaseous anomalies that can be used to totally obliterate the enemy ship.
+What makes this particularly bad is that Sulu and the Excelsior are the ones performing this task at the beginning of the film.
+The true explanation is a combination of executive and cast meddling (Shatner insisted that the Enterprise save itself).
+This is also explained in the novelization as being Starfleet's current ongoing giant research project of the past few years, so most ships are carrying equipment for gaseous anomalies, not just the Excelsior.
 Admittedly this could have been somewhat fixed by modifying Sulu's opening narration to something like "for the past three years we have been leading the fleet in cataloguing gaseous anomalies in planetary atmospheres", but alas, l'esprit de l'escalier...

 - Don't Answer That: Colonel Worf tells Kirk this during the trial.
 The judge insists otherwise.

 - Dramatic Downstage Turn: Occurs when Kirk and McCoy are lying in their prison beds.